 If you visit Athens with your kids, you should take them here.
 Hellenic Children’s Museum is undoubtedly one of the best family-friendly Athens tourist attractions.

 Dancing has been admitted as one of the best ways to reduce our stress level, and what can be more fun than learning traditional Greek dance during your trip to Athens?
-This activity can be one of the most exciting things to do in Athens.
+This activity can be one of the most exciting things to do in Athens in a week.

 You will also find some tours in Athens offering dinner and dancing packages.
 During this kind of Athens tours, you will be served some fantastic traditional Greek cuisine, and you are invited to join their celebratory dance afterward.